 To be clear, the W3C provides specifications and recommendations, not mandates.
-In other words, it can be argued that true web standards do not exist.
-Furthermore don’t confuse myth with falsehood.
-Because so-called “web standards” are a myth in the sense that they describe an often repeated ideology that strives to establish popular convention.
+In other words, you may argue that true web standards do not exist.
+Furthermore, don’t confuse myth with falsehood.
+Because so-called “web standards” are a myth in the sense that they describe an often repeated ideology that strives to establish a popular convention.

 Thinking optimistically, we might call these an ever-evolving ideal.
 And something web developers are still working toward perfecting.
 What we have are de-facto guidelines serving an objective without being legally enforceable.

 To illustrate, if a house’s wiring and electrical components are not UL approved, the home inspector may refuse to issue occupancy permits.
-And when ISO compliancy isn’t met, products don’t ship.
+And when ISO compliance isn’t met, products don’t ship.
 These are high stakes.
 On the other hand, in the face of invalid HTML/ CSS markup, websites march on.
-After all, modern web browser are forgiving.
-And the overwhelming majorities of website visitors don’t bat an eyelash and don’t need to.
+After all, modern web browsers are forgiving.
+And the overwhelming majority of website visitors don’t bat an eyelash and don’t need to.

 Failure to meet W3C validation